 White Fang is the century old iconic dog predating Benji, Old Yeller, Lassie and Airbud.
 A character that has been retold time and time again through countless movies, cartoons and tv adaptions.
-This particular early 90s, live action movie stars Ethan Hawke as the boy Jack, who befriends White Fang, and although there are no hawks (real or otherwise), there are real dogs, real huskies, real snow and real nature in this Disney live action movie.
-I know Disney movies are mostly the worst but this is an exception.
-If you like the great outdoors or dogs you will enjoy this movie, although it is not totally necessary to enjoy.
-Directed by Randal Kleiser (who directed Grease) and set during the time of the Yukon Goldrush, it follows Jack, a half-man/half-boy and his relationship with a half wolf/half dog, White Fang (played by Jed).
+This particular early 90s, live-action movie stars Ethan Hawke as the boy Jack, who befriends White Fang.
+And although there are no hawks (real or otherwise), there are real dogs, real huskies, real snow and real nature in this Disney movie.
+I know Disney movies can be the worst but this is an exception.
+If you like the great outdoors or dogs you will enjoy this movie, although it is not totally necessary to enjoy this movie.
+Directed by Randal Kleiser (who directed Grease) and set during the time of the Yukon Gold Rush, it follows Jack, a half-man/half-boy and his relationship with this half wolf/half dog, White Fang (played by Jed).
 He is called White Fang due to his characteristic white fangs, that distinguish him from his full-blooded, wolf-pack brethren.
 Both the boy and the dog’s stories are interwoven and as they continue to brush shoulders, it seems like fate is pushing them ever closer together.
-They begin to survive together against the dangerous, beautiful, ominous, wondrous but unfeeling landscape.
+They begin to survive together against the dangerous, beautiful, ominous and wondrous but unfeeling landscape.

 No rock n roll references here I am afraid, in this period piece it would not be appropriate.
 An orchestral soundtrack with the occasional mouth harp is what is provided and works.
-It should be noted they do manage a good job of integrating the sounds of nature (e.g. running water).
-Instead, the real rock star of this film is Jed, the part Alaskan, part Canadian actor who was also in John Carpenter’s Thing.
+It should be noted they do manage a good job of integrating the sounds of nature (e.g. running streams, wind, etc).
+Instead, the real rock star of this film is Jed, the Alaskan/Canadian actor who was also in John Carpenter’s Thing.
 Jed is a good actor and (was) a good boy, a very good boy.

 A compassion for real living things and respect for nature is what is important to the film, White Fang.
 It is almost a blessing that this film came out before the time of CGI.
-Not only is it palpable in scenes where you can feel the Arctic chill, but it is pivotal to scenes like where Jack is being chased by a bear.
+Not only is it palpable in scenes where you can feel the Arctic chill, but it is pivotal to certain scenes, like where Jack is being chased by a very real bear.
 Ethan’s concerned expression is genuine.
-Most importantly, it is integral to the meaning of the film this engagement with real nature.
+Most importantly, it is integral to the meaning of the film, this engagement with real nature.
 Whereas in films like this year’s Call Of The Wild this respect for nature seem a little disingenuous, subbing in an artificial nature (the dog itself) for a real one.